electro-modules/matisse/README.md

 This was just a very short introduction to the Matisse template engine.
 Matisse provides many more advanced features for you to use on your templates.

-Matisse is already quite functional and it's being used right now on several projects at our company.
+Despite its current lack of documentation, Matisse is quite ready for use.
+In fact, we are using it, right now, on several projects at our company.

-We are sorry for the current lack of documentation.
-We are working on it.
+I'm sorry for the lack of documentation, but I'm working on it.

 ## License